dahlsailrunner/async-vs-sync/readme.md

 }
 ```

-The first method above is completely async - even with the `await Task.Delay(400)` instead of `Thread.Sleep`.
-Both methods do exactly the same
+The first method above is completely async - even with use of
+`await Task.Delay(400)` instead of `Thread.Sleep`.
+Both methods
-thing except for the async nature of the first method and the
+do exactly the same thing except for the async nature of the
-syncrhonous nature of the second.
+first method and the synchronous nature of the second.

 ## Performance Testing